HERA-Team/hera_mc/INSTALL.md

 ```
 "default_db_name": "hera_mc_sqlite",
 ```
-If using SQLITE, you don't need to install PostgreSQL
+If using SQLITE, you don't need to install PostgreSQL and may stop here.

 [3.]
 Install PostgreSQL
 ---
 We run PostgreSQL in production and, while SQLAlchemy abstracts between different database backends as best it can, it is very desirable that you run PostgreSQL in your test environment as well.
-Use Google to learn how to do this, or follow the OS-X-specific notes below (recommended).

-Installing postgresql has three primary steps:  (1) install postgres itself, (2) install an interface to it, and (3) setup project databases.
+Installing postgresql has three primary steps:  (1) install postgreSQL itself, (2) install an interface to it, and (3) setup project databases.
 Below are directions for the recommended method to install on macosx.

 1. postgres: